juliusedqvist/Python-game-1/README.md

 Just your regular python text based detective game

-To run the program just copy all the files into something that runs python. all the files need to be in the same directory. run the program from main.py
+To run the program, copy all the files into something that runs python. all the files need to be in the same directory. run the program from main.py